-The Sognefjell Mountain Road takes you from the town of Lom through the Sognefjell mountain area and over to the largest fjord in Norway, the Sognefjord.
+The Sognefjell Mountain Road or Sognefjellsvegen takes you from the town of Lom through the Sognefjell mountain area and over to the largest fjord in Norway, the Sognefjord.
 The astounding 68-mile route wanders past desolate mountains, snow-covered passes, glaciers, and emerald lakes, and is an other-worldly experience you will never forget.

 The Sognefjell Mountain Road is part of Country Road 55 on a map.
 When I traveled on the road in late May 2015, it was quiet and desolate and we only saw a handful of cars during our two-hour drive.
-I was glad we had filled up with gas in Lom before we went and had plenty of water in the car with us, just in case.
+I was glad we had filled up with gas in Lom and had plenty of water in the car, just in case.

-If you have a day to spend on this scenic road trip, here are some tips for how to plan your drive over the Sognefjell Mountain Road.
+Here are our tips for how to plan your one-day drive over the Sognefjell Mountain Road.